networknt/light-doc/content/en/tutorial/common/discovery/generated.md

 ### Code generation

-In order to generate the four projects, let's clone and build the light-codegen into the workspace.
-We are going to use command line utility instead of Docker container.
+In order to generate the four projects, let's clone and build the light-codegen in the workspace.
+We are going to use the command line utility instead of the Docker container.

 ```bash
 cd ~/networknt